 He is a licensed psychologist and has spent 30 years working in psychological treatment and the spiritual

 renewal of priests and religious.
 He assists in the training of exorcists and lay team members.
 Msgr.
 Rossetti has led hundreds of exorcism and deliverance sessions.

 Fr.
 Luke Clark, OP

 Fr.
 Luke hails from the great city of Philadelphia.
 While attending college seminary he experienced his priestly call deepen with a great attraction to religious life.
 This ultimately led him to discern a call to the Dominican friars and he was ordained in 2004.
 After ordination Fr.
 Luke served as campus minister at the University of Virginia in Charlottesville.
 Following four years of campus ministry he was made pastor of St. Thomas Aquinas University Parish serving the same university.
 During his six years as pastor he oversaw the construction of a new priory and worked with a vibrant and faithful team of priests and lay people that expanded the ministry at the parish.
 In 2014 Fr.
-Luke was elected prior of the Dominican House of Studies where he severed his own Dominican brothers as superior and assisted in the work of formation for their seminarians.
+Luke was elected prior of the Dominican House of Studies where he served his own Dominican brothers as superior and assisted in the work of formation for their seminarians.
 During his last year as prior he began to assist Msgr.
 Rossetti in deliverance and exorcism ministry.
-He now works full time in deliverance, exorcism and healing ministry and is one of the official stable exorcists for the Archdiocese of Washington DC.
-In addition to healing and deliverance ministry Fr.
-Luke also gives retreats for FOCUS and other organizations.
-He also provides talks, training workshops and missions.
+He now works full time in deliverance, exorcism and healing ministry and is the chief exorcist for the Archdiocese of Washington DC.

 Rev. Msgr.
 Charles E. Pope